hieuvp/learning-python/learn-the-basics/loops/README.md

 # Print out only odd numbers
 for x in range(10):
     if x % 2 == 0:
-        # "continue" is used to skip the current block,
+        # "continue"
-        # and return to the "for" or "while" statement
+        # returns the control to the beginning of a loop
         continue

     print(x)